vSphere8upgrade/7u3-to-8u1/README.md

 # Upgrade Execution <a name="upgradeexecution"></a>

-__*Note*__: This section is a good start, but you will have to adjust and expand to your environment and conditions.
+__*Note:*__ This section is a good start, but you will have to adjust and expand to your environment and conditions.
 Place the VCSA VM in a known host and stop automatic movement of VMs by putting DRS in manual mode.
 You may also clone the VCSA VM as an extra backup, or create a snapshot, but be aware that linked mode vCenters need a cold snapshot of all vCenters linked, and this is something you should be doing in coordination with GSS.

 ## Upgrade Day Preparation Checklist <a name="prepchecklist"></a>